~ Storytellers of Today ~

 “God I can’t believe it!
 He said you were alive but I didn’t believe him…”

 Buffy had no idea what he was talking about and she didn’t care.
-“Please Angel I can’t go back there anymore… it’s too hard, too cold… please help me.”
+“Please Angel I can’t go back there anymore, you need to buy melatonin… it’s too hard, too cold… please help me.”
 Her body shook with the raw emotions that were running through her and her tearful pleas tore at his soul that cried right along with her.

 With their connection her soul affected his soul.
 It was always like that with them and he prayed to God that it would always be.
 Because the numbness of not having that connection was worse, it changed him; he was different when she was gone.
 Now he felt renewed, energized, strong, and he would make sure that she would never go away again, never leave him to wander aimlessly on this earth again, alone.